orbingol/NURBS-Python/docs/modules.rst

 .. toctree::
     :maxdepth: 1

-    module_visualization
+    module_vis_base
+    module_vis_mpl

-Although there exists a visualzation components, the users are completely free to use any visualization method or software.
-For instance, CSV exporting facility of the curve and surface classes can be used to draw control points, curves and surfaces using a software, like Paraview_.
+Although there exists a visualization component, the users are completely free to use any visualization method or software.
+For instance, CSV exporting facility of the curve and surface classes can be used to draw control points, curves and surfaces using a software, such as Paraview_.

 .. _Paraview: https://www.paraview.org/